atiumcache/PF_forecast/docs/log_pf.md

 - L: The latency period, representing the average time between exposure to the virus and the onset of infectiousness.
 - D: The duration of the infectious period, indicating the average time an individual remains infectious.

+## Update \ Propagate
+At each time step, we propagate the particles forward one time step based on our state transition function.

+The update is split into two steps to allow us to compute the gradient at each time step for sensitivity analysis.

+## Weights